 3) Every issue has a fix option where you as a user easily can select how to fix it, if you are not doing it manually.

 4) When you have fixed the identified issue, you need to refresh the Accessibility Assistant to ensure that the document is accessible.
-The Accessibility Assistant will look like this when the document is accessible and ready to be exported:
+The Accessibility Assistant will tell you when the document is accessible.

 5) Click to export the document.
-This will open a folder where you will be able to save the PDF.
-When the document is exported and saved as a PDF, you will be prompt with this dialog box that enables to open the document immediately after the exporting.
+The document will be exported to the destination selected in the dropdown in the top right corner (locally, to email, Sharepoint).
+When the document is exported and saved as a PDF, you will be prompted with this dialog box that enables to open the document immediately after the exporting.